-The septum is the bone and cartilage in the middle of your nose, dividing the left from the right.
+The septum is in the middle of your nose and divides the left and right nostrils.
+Its front portion is cartilaginous while the back portion is bony.
 The front part of the septum is what you see between your nostrils, but the septum is actually very long and extends far back into the nose.
-It should be situated right in the middle of the nose.
-If it is not in the middle, it is called “deviated septum.”
-This condition is very common, and it only becomes a concern when it causes nasal obstruction.
+Its normal position is situated right in the middle of the nose, but when it is not, it is known as a deviated septum.

-When septal deviation prevents good airflow through the nostrils, it’s important to be examined by an ear, nose, and throat doctor.
-Septal deviation is diagnosed by either looking up the nose with a flashlight, or by an endoscopic examination.
-An endoscope allows the physician to look through the entire nasal cavity, which extends far beyond what you can see through the front of the nose, with a small telescope.
+When a deviated septum prevents good airflow through the nostrils, it’s important to be examined by an ear, nose, and throat specialist.
+Septal deviation is diagnosed by either looking up the nose with a flashlight or by an endoscopic examination.
+An endoscope allows the physician to look through the entire nasal cavity.

-The mucosa of the turbinates can become inflamed for a variety of reasons, causing nasal obstruction.
-The inflammation can alternate on both sides at varying times of day, meaning that the nasal obstruction may come and go on each side of the nose.
-Most commonly, turbinate obstruction is caused by allergies, but there are other inflammatory processes and medications (specifically, the overuse or abuse of nasal sprays) that may cause turbinate obstruction.
+Most commonly, turbinate hypertrophy is caused by allergies, but there are other inflammatory processes and medications (specifically, the overuse or abuse of topical decongestant nasal sprays) that may cause this.

-A diagnosis of turbinate obstruction is made by an ear, nose, and throat doctor upon examination.
+A diagnosis of turbinate hypertrophy is made by an ear, nose, and throat specialist upon examination.

-If the obstruction is caused by allergies, often the best treatment is to manage the inflammation with nasal steroid spray or topical antihistamines to reduce the size of the enlarged turbinates.
-If it is caused by abuse of medications, often discontinuing the use of that medication will alleviate turbinate obstruction symptoms.
+If the obstruction is caused by allergies, the best treatment is to manage the inflammation with nasal steroid spray, nasal antihistamine spray, or oral antihistamine to reduce the size of the enlarged turbinates.
+If it is caused by abuse of medications, often discontinuing the use of that medication will alleviate symptoms.

-In some cases, surgery is recommended to reduce the size of the turbinates.
-The goal of turbinate surgery is to shrink the turbinates to open up the nostrils and attain better airflow through the nasal passages.
+In some cases, surgery (turbinoplasty) is recommended to reduce the size of the turbinates.
 This surgery can be performed in an office setting and with a local anesthetic.
-It can also be done in conjunction with septoplasty (septal deviation surgery).
+It can also be done in conjunction with septoplasty.